rockthethird/Bible-Study/Diagram Practice.md

 #### Option 1

-1. 16 - The things of this world have no spiritual value
+1. 16 - Because the things of this world have no spiritual life
-1. 17 - The things of this world are temporary (have no eternal value)
+1. 17 - Because the things of this world are temporary (have no eternal value)

 #### Option 2